VerboLabs

 Why These Cost Differences Matter

-Each method has strengths—and limitations.
-What works for a five-page informational site may not suit a 1,000-product e-commerce store.
+Each method has strengths and limitations.
+What works for a five-page informational site may not suitable for a 1,000-product e-commerce store.
 Here’s a snapshot:

 MethodCost RangeTurnaroundQualityIdeal For